sickozell/SickoCV/README.md

 With another ARM triggering (unarm) the routing will stop on next clock detection and GATE output will go low.

-FADE knob can be used to avoid attack or release clicks when audio signals are connected to IN input.
+FADE knob (up to 50ms) can be used to avoid attack or release clicks when audio signals are connected to IN input.

 If ARM is triggered again before clock detection it will abort arming or unarming.